Social-Nouns/social-nouns-dao-monorepo/packages/nouns-webapp/README.md

 # @nouns/webapp

-This package contains the source for the Nouns webapp at [nouns.wtf](https://nouns.wtf).
+This package contains the source for the Social Nouns webapp at [socialnoun.wtf](https://socialnouns.wtf/).
+This package also includes the static analytics page code, and some updates to make the referral system work.

 ## Quickstart

+If you have already deployed the contracts to test/main net, you can just run "yarn start".
+Otherwise:

 _From the base of the `nouns-monorepo`_